How to Get a Dog to Produce More Milk for Her Puppies

 Finally, go ahead and put the puppies up to her teats and let them try to nurse.
 Many websites and books will tell you about the importance of the puppies nursing colostrum, the antibody-rich milk produced when they are first born, but no one has a solution about what to do if there is none.

 Colostrum is the first milk produced by a bitch and it protects the puppies from diseases she has been exposed to and developed antibodies too.
 All dairy farmers save colostrum to give to newborn calves, but it is not usually available to dog breeders.
 Maybe the puppies can get a few drops out, and even a little will make a big difference for the weeks they have ahead of them.

 There are some commercial colostrum replacements.
 Ask your vet which ones they recommend.

-How to Know If Puppies Are Getting Enough Milk
+How Can I Tell If The Puppies Are Getting Enough Milk?

 For the first seven days, newborns should nurse once about every two hours.
 Signs that the litter might be underfed include:

 - Constant crying — This is a sign that the newborns are hungry.
 Try placing them on the hind teats.
 If there are smaller ones that keep getting edged out or don't have a strong enough sucking reflex, it's possible you'll have to supplement with bottle feeding.
 Ask a vet how to do this properly.